pyr0ball/pyr0piezo/docs/faq.md

 **Q:** Will the sensor work if it experiences constant spring pressure?

-**A:** Yes assuming the polarity is correct, you can even pre-tension the piezo and pick up the "relief" motion if you hook it up backwards
+**A:** Yes!
+You can even pre-tension the piezo and pick up the "relief" motion if you hook it up backwards

 ---